Australia's asylum policies under the spotlight in 2016

 Available in other languages

-2016 comes to a close with a cloud of uncertainty over Australia's plans to send some refugees from offshore detention to the United States.
-It was a year that brought to light more details of the federal government's secretive asylum regime, as it tried to fend off condemnation at home and abroad.
-A feature presented by Anita Barar
+2016 came to a close with a cloud of uncertainty over Australia's plans to send some refugees from offshore detention to the United States.
+Image: Prime Minister Malcolm Turnbull, right, and Immigration Minister Peter Dutton tour the Australian Maritime Border Command Centre in Canberra (AAP)

 By Kristina Kukolja